Pem Dorji

-Pem Dorji was a celebrated Indian professional football defender from the state of Sikkim, who represented the India national football team in international tournaments including the 1984 Asian Cup in Singapore.
-He also played for Mohammedan Sporting.
+Pem Dorji (1 January 1959 – 18 October 2001) was an Indian footballer who played as a defender and represented the India national team in international tournaments including the 1984 Asian Cup.
+He also played for the major Calcutta clubs Mohun Bagan, East Bengal, Mohammedan Sporting.

 Early life and career

-Born in 1959 in a small hamlet of Ben in South Sikkim to parents Ganesh Kumari Gurung and Gyampu T Chingapa, Pem Dorji completed his education from Scottish University Mission Institute (SUMI) in Kalimpong and later from Pelling Senior Secondary School in West Sikkim.
+Born in 1959 in a small hamlet of Ben in South Sikkim to parents Ganesh Kumari Gurung and Gyampu T Chingapa, Pem Dorji completed his education from Pelling Senior Secondary School in West Sikkim.
 From his early childhood days, Dorji started playing football.

 His passion for the game made him the part of the first Sikkimese football team which played at the National Championship at Coimbatore in 1976.
 The game passaged his entry towards the world of football as a professional player.
 Dorji played predominantly as a defender and midfielder and scripted many memorable performances during a career which stretched almost for a decade.